Traumatic Brain Injury and Car Accidents

 We then compare the post-treatment fNCI results to the first scan to gauge your improvement, determine next steps, and prescribe a take-home, long-term treatment plan to support continued recovery from post-concussion syndrome.

 At Cognitive FX, 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
 Their average one-week improvement on the scan is 75%; average one-week symptom improvement is 60%.
 We accept some liens on a case-by-case basis.
-To learn if you’re eligible for treatment, schedule a free consultation with our team.
+To learn if you’re eligible for treatment, schedule a consultation with our team.

 Barbara received a masters degree in Sociology from a university in Hungary.
 Barbara has extensive experience in international project management, customer service, and education for children.
 She is a kind and dependable leader.
 Her leadership has helped Cognitive FX become who we are today.
 As the General Manager, Barbara leads and empowers our patients and the CFX team.
 Barbara also acts as liaison helping patients receive care while in the process of litigation, working with referring doctors, along with sending reports and information to attorneys.